 – MJ Parry

 A Fitzwilliam native, Sarah grew up on the shores of Laurel Lake.
 At 10 years old, she attended her first sleep-away camp and hasn’t missed a summer since!
-Rising through the ranks each year at neighboring Camp Takodah, she took on roles from Camper, Leader in Training, Cabin Leader, Division Head, and Assistant Director.
+Rising through the ranks each year, she took on roles from Camper, Leader in Training, Cabin Leader, Division Head, and Assistant Director.
 She attended Geneva College, in Beaver Falls, PA, majoring in Human Services & minoring in Psychology where she also volunteered with Young Life to run programs for local high school students.
 After college, and a fund development internship with a local YMCA, she moved back to New Hampshire.
 She began a professional career in camping with Camp Takodah where she supported educational travel programs and summer camp.
-Some fun facts about Sarah are that she loves crafting, particularly crocheting and knitting; she enjoys hanging out with her niece Bella who is 2 ½ years old.
-Sarah loves dogs and has a rescue dog named Finley.
+Some fun facts about Sarah are that she loves crafting, particularly knitting and dogs, though her rescue, Finley is her favorite.
 Sarah is thrilled to be back in Fitzwilliam spending summers on beautiful Laurel Lake.

 Karin is a lifelong resident of the Monadnock Region.
 She grew up riding horses and participated in 4-H and Pony Club, riding western, hunt seat, eventing, polo, and dressage.